 Method of measurement

 This includes all those eligible for TB preventive treatment who started TB preventive treatment (including those newly on antiretroviral therapy and currently on treatment) and who completed TB preventive treatment during the same year or the following year.
-For programmes using continuous isoniazid preventive therapy (36-month IPT), TB preventive treatment completion is defined as 6 months of treatment.
-Completion of TB preventive treatment should be determined on the basis of national clinical guidelines (see the WHO operational handbook on tuberculosis - module 1: prevention).
+Completion of TB preventive treatment should be determined on the basis of national clinical guidelines using criteria that relate to the specific regimen duration and composition (see the WHO operational handbook on tuberculosis—module 1: prevention).

 Denominator: Programme records (for example, antiretroviral therapy registers or EMRs).
-Count the total number of people living with HIV who were on antiretroviral therapy and initiated a course of TB preventive treatment during the cohort reporting period (2022 for 2024 reporting).
+Count the total number of people living with HIV who were on antiretroviral therapy and initiated a course of TB preventive treatment during the cohort (2023 for 2025 reporting).
 If a person who is initiated on TB preventive treatment dies before TB preventive treatment completion, they should be recorded in the denominator, but not in the numerator.

-This reflect an annual cohort approach where 2024 reporting is based on those who initiated TB preventive treatment in 2022, regardless of whether they completed in 2022 or 2023.
+This reflects an annual cohort approach where 2025 reporting is based on those who initiated TB preventive treatment in 2023, regardless of whether they completed in 2023 or 2024.

 Measurement frequency